erikj/presentations/gitgithubncareol/slides/git-branching-workflow.md

 # GitHub Issues: Issue Number

-- good to separate issue identifier from message w/ some delimiter
+- good to separate issue ID from message w/ a safe delimiter
   - want to avoid "apply required CSS fix #99" from closing `#99`
-  - "apply required CSS fix; #99" doesn't close `#99`
+  - semicolon delimiter: "apply required CSS fix; #99" doesn't close `#99`
   - but if we did intend close the issue: "apply required CSS; fix #99"